FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Shopify/Shopify to HubSpot - Orders/long-description.md

 - Shopify access token is accessible.
 - HubSpot user exists for performing the synchronization.
 - HubSpot access token is accessible.
 - Shopify customer exists in HubSpot as a contact.
-Another template exists for that synchronization.
+Another template exists for this synchronization.

 # Implementation and Usage Notes